-Your kick off meeting can be structured in any number of ways, but you’ll want to take the time to confirm the scope of the project, the proposed schedule, and review any contracts.
+Your kick-off meeting can be structured in many ways, but you’ll want to take the time to confirm the scope of the project, the proposed schedule and review any contracts.
 Taking time to cover site particulars such as parking, bathrooms, garbage disposal, etc., is also a great idea.

 Also, be sure to keep in mind that if you’ve been spearheading the project, you may know all of your attendees.
 In this meeting, you’ll have an opportunity to build team cohesion by allowing your teams to interact with one another and with the customer.
 This is a major opportunity when it comes to building trust across the entire project.

 5. Build a common understanding around the project